Eumundi Street Art

 This winter food lovers and those looking to explore their creative side will be spoiled for choice with a number of arts and culture festivals popping up across the region during the cooler months.

-Whether you’re visiting for the Sunshine Coast Chamber Music Festival (9-11 June), Queensland Garden Expo (7-9 July), the Australian Wearable Arts Festival - (11-12 August), Sunshine Sounds Festival, Buskers by the Lake or the Horizon Festival (25 August - 3 September), or looking to embark on a culinary adventure with The Curated Plate (28 July - 6 August), there's plenty of reasons to inspire a getaway.
+Whether you’re visiting for the Australian Wearable Arts Festival (11-12 August), Rangebow Festival (10-13 August), Buskers by the Lake (18-20 August), Horizon Festival (25 August - 3 September) or Caloundra Music Festival (29 September – 1 October), or looking to embark on a culinary adventure with The Curated Plate (28 July - 6 August), there's plenty of reasons to inspire a getaway.

 To get your creative juices flowing, we've put together the ultimate itinerary to help you make the most of your arts, culture and foodie adventure on the Sunshine Coast.